RailGun Photos, Cross Florida 2014. Cross Florida 2015.

 for more information about our seats; how to pedal, climb and breathe; seat angles, tailboxes. etc.

-By design, the tire interferes with the floor of the tailbox for this bike by about 3/4 inch with the five degree seat angle so we made a shaped tunnel insert to fit in the bottom of the tailbox to clear the wheel.
-The bottle holders are bonded to the tailbox.
+By design, the tire interferes with the floor of the tailbox for an M5 CHR by almost three inches with the eight degree seat angle so we made a shaped tunnel insert to fit in the bottom of the tailbox to clear the wheel.

 While our non-competetive riders tell us that their RailGun seat has brought new comfort and life to their riding, we would like to remind people that this seat is not really designed for comfort at low power levels, such as just cruising around.
 It is a performance seat, designed to provide proper support while under power and might possibly become a bit tedious otherwise.
 The lumbar support is designed to assist and support the lower back when it is under tension, whether for short sprints or 24 hr ultras.
 If you ride with your lower back relaxed and not under tension, this seat may not be the best choice for you.